Portland Daily Grain report

-Bids for grains delivered to Portland, Oregon during July by unit trains and barges, in dollars per bushel, except oats, corn and barley, in dollars per cwt.
+Bids for grains delivered to Portland, Oregon during July by unit trains and barges, in dollars per bushel, except oats and corn, in dollars per cwt.
 Bids for soft white wheat are for delivery periods as specified.
-Hard red winter wheat bids are for full July delivery, and dark northern spring wheat bids are split for July 7 to 10, July 11 to 20 and July 21 to 31.
+Hard red winter wheat and dark northern spring wheat bids are for full July delivery.
 Bids for corn are for 30 day delivery.

-Bids for 11.5 percent protein US 1 Hard Red Winter Wheat for July delivery were not well tested, but were indicated as 16.75 cents per bushel lower than Thursday’s noon bids for the same delivery period, in following the lower Kansas City September wheat futures.
-Some exporters were not issuing bids for nearby delivery.
+Bids for 11.5 percent protein US 1 Hard Red Winter Wheat for July delivery trended 14 cents per bushel lower than Monday’s noon bids for the same delivery period.
+The lower Kansas City September wheat futures pressured cash bids.
+Some exporters are not issuing bids for nearby delivery.

 Bids for US 2 Yellow Corn delivered to Portland and the Yakima Valley were not available.

 US 1 Soft White Wheat - delivered by Unit Trains and Barges

 US 1 White Club Wheat - delivered by Unit Trains and Barges

 US 1 Hard Red Winter Wheat - (Exporter bids-falling numbers of 300 or

 Ordinary protein mostly 7.0750, ranging 6.9450-7.1950 dn 14.00

 10 pct protein mostly 7.0750, ranging 6.9450-7.1950 dn 14.00